Heydon/inclusive-design-checklist/README.md

 - [ ] Label and describe the same things with the same terminology
 - [ ] Ensure disabled controls are not focusable
 - [ ] Do not instate 'infinite scroll' by default; provide buttons to load more items
+- [ ] Provide descriptive captions for figures